aotearoait/laravel-paytm-wallet/README.md

 For Laravel 5.0 and above

 ## Introduction
+This branch has been privaltely modified to allow scheduled transactions.
+This can not be done unless PayTM approve a Scheduled Payment Account which is not part of their normal accounts.
 Integrate paytm wallet in your laravel application easily with this package.
 This package uses official Paytm PHP SDK's.

 ## License
 Laravel Paytm Wallet open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)